Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 A word on audiobooks

-The audio format has skyrocketed in popularity, and many self-published authors who have invested in audiobooks have reaped the benefits.
+The audio format has skyrocketed in popularity, and many self-published authors have invested in audiobooks and reaped the benefits.
 If you want to take advantage of the audiobook market, check out our guide on how to make an audiobook as an indie author.
 You’ll also find all the important details to know about how to create and distribute your audiobook files.

 FREE COURSE